 What are the components of a cloud security strategy?

 A cloud security strategy typically includes a range of security controls and measures, such as access management, encryption, network security, vulnerability management, incident response, and disaster recovery.
-It may also involve the use of security tools and technologies, such as firewalls, intrusion detection systems, and security information and event management (SIEM) systems.
+It may also involve using security tools and technologies like firewalls, intrusion detection systems, and security information and event management (SIEM) systems.

 What is a cloud security strategy template?